 Studio photographers will appreciate that the Nikon D5 (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the CL and the D5 are recent models that are part of the current product line-up of Leica.
+The CL is a recent model that features in the current product line-up of Leica.
 In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica CL and the Nikon D5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.